What Is Bitcoin?

 When you send or receive bitcoin, you participate in a direct, peer-to-peer transaction.
 Through mathematics and cryptography, you can be confident that the transaction will go through successfully without any funny business.
 Once again, Bitcoin cuts out the middlemen of our traditional financial systems.

 Bitcoin operates on a blockchain that stores redundant copies of its transactions on computers around the world.
 If one or even several of those computers go offline, there are thousands of others to keep the network alive.
 One of the few ways to disrupt the Bitcoin network is through a 51% attack.
 To perform this attack, though, you need to control 51% of Bitcoin’s hash power — a feat that currently costs over $600,000 per hour.
 So, it’s not really worth the cost, unless you’re an evil billionaire.

 What Bitcoin Isn’t

-Censorship-resistant, trustless, secure — those are the three Bitcoin benefits to remember.
-Sure, there are some other pros, like its 21 million bitcoin supply cap to prevent hyperinflation.
+Censorship-resistant, trustless, secure — those are the three benefits to remember.
+Sure, there are some other pros, like its 21 million coin supply cap to prevent hyperinflation.
 But those are the big three.

-Contrary to popular belief, Bitcoin isn’t inherently fast.
+Contrary to popular belief, a Bitcoin transaction isn’t inherently fast.
 And it most definitely isn’t anonymous.
 We’ll save that conversation for a different time, though.